Hasnat-Aarif-Aslam/Time-Series/Introduction To Time Series.md

 * Trend: the above time series has an increasing trend.

-* Seasonality: Cycle or pattern that repeats over time (periodically)
+* Seasonality: Cycle or pattern that repeats over time (periodically)  (e.g., daily, weekly, monthly, yearly)
   Example: Ice cream sales
 ![image](https://github.com/user-attachments/assets/f79bca7b-0847-427a-bc47-ad2b8a37dd82)

+* Cyclicity: refers to patterns that occur over long, irregular intervals.
+Unlike seasonality, cyclic patterns don't have a fixed or predictable frequency.
+These cycles are often driven by economic or business conditions and can last for several years.

 * Noise: if we subtract trend and seasonality/cyclicity, we get noise (these are random fluctuations)

 # Additive And Multiplicative Nature of Time Series:
+* In an additive model, the components of the time series (trend, seasonality, and noise) are added together:
+* In a multiplicative model, the components of the time series are multiplied:

 ![image](https://github.com/user-attachments/assets/a378f7b4-d623-42ee-abde-d71b501e8a27)

 * If the seasonal patterns or trends are consistent and don’t change with the level of the time series, go with **additive**.